Isn’t it nice when you get free money? Of course it is! That’s why you should look into grants to cover the cost of dental implants.

 How does the CDG award the grants?

-The CDG award thes grants in the form of partial grants, which are divvied out in proportion to the number of applicants in that distribution pool, the applicants’ treatment plans, and the amount of money available to granting.
+The CDG award these grants in the form of partial grants, which are divvied out in proportion to the number of applicants in that distribution pool, the applicants’ treatment plans, and the amount of money available to grant.

 What does the application process look like?